Keeps Growing!

 Whether you are mounting the display with a manufacturer's mounting kit or installing it in your system's case yourself, the display needs to be physically mounted where it will not come in contact with stray power cables or other sources of unwanted electricity.

 Connecting the power supply is usually straightforward, typically involving a modified PC power cable for 5V or 12V internally mounted displays, or by building (or buying) an external power brick for displays that sit outside the box.
-Please read the instructions in the appropriate section below for details on specific models.
-If your display isn't featured here, but it works in LCDproc, please send us details about your display and how you connected it to your system.

 - Displays Take your pick -